ryanell/ryanell.github.io/projects/eatereez.md

 <img class="ui huge left rounded image" src="../images/eatereez/Final-restaurant-details.png">

 Once logged in, users can write and report reviews, as well as submit possible new eateries.
-Users are also able to delete the reviews that they write in case they make a mistake while writing their review.
+Users are also able to delete the reviews that they write in case they make a mistake.

 ### Admin Management

-Site admins are able to add, edit and remove eateries as well as reports and reported reviews, and can see the user submitted eateries in order to include them in the user accessible database.
+Site admins are able to add, edit, and remove eateries as well as reports and reported reviews.
+Furthermore, admins can also access user submitted eateries to include them in the viewable database.

 ### Something Special